couchbase/product-texts/couchbase-server/readme/README.txt

 COUCHBASE SERVER

 Couchbase Server is a leading enterprise-class, multi-cloud to edge, NoSQL database.
-Couchbase Server enables developers to build applications with agility by combining the flexibility of JSON data with the power of SQL-like queries using N1QL or through built-in, full-text search capabilities.
+Couchbase Server enables developers to build applications with agility by combining the flexibility of JSON data with the power of SQL-like queries, using N1QL, or through built-in full-text search capabilities.

 The platform gives you the flexibility required to deliver the next-generation customer experience, from any cloud to every edge device.
 Using in-memory dataset capabilities, the platform can be scaled to match needs for volume, volatility, and speed of data.

-By providing a flexible data model, consistently high performance, elastic scalability, and always-on availability, Couchbase Server enables enterprises to operate at any scale with enterprise-level security.
+By providing a flexible data model, consistent high performance, elastic scalability, and always-on availability, Couchbase Server enables enterprises to operate at any scale with enterprise-level security.